 I’m not saying ‘don’t get your pic taken with Children on a Bicycle – that would be a bit hypocritical considering the pic above of me on Boy on a Motorcycle (no queue there), but do search out some of Penang’s other, less famous, street art too.

-I mean come on, look at this piece here and tell me it’s not amazing…and it’s just hidden in the alley behind a bar!
+I mean come on, look at this piece here and tell me it’s not amazing…and it’s just hidden in the alley behind what used to be a bar on 31 Jalan Gurdwara!

 Barfly is also close to another cool spot – the Hin Bus Depot.